lokendrakumar16/TaskManagement/README.md

-To run the Task Mangement application, please make the below naccesary changes in to your machine.
+To run the Task Mangement application, please make the below necessary changes in to your machine.

 Angular:
 Angular CLI: 10.0.3